Vedāḥ refers the sacred knowledge held in four ancient Indian collections (saṃhitās): the Ṛgvedāḥ, the Sāmavedāḥ, the Yajurvedāḥ and the Atharvavedāḥ.

 Karmakāṇḍa

-In the saṃhitās, karman (work) is ritual toil of sacrifice (yajña) that produces whatever is desired.
+In the saṃhitās, the term karman (work) refers to the ritual toil of sacrifice (yajña) that produces whatever is desired.
 Thus, the karmakāṇḍa contains the tools that the sacrificial priests (ṛtvij) used to carry out śrauta rites.

 Saṃhitā